-Such test example can be seen in the figure 7: the speed information obtained from the primary global-position data, using the presented algorithm, without filtering, is almost identical for two similar GPS devices that were placed very close one to other.
+An example of such comparative test can be seen in the figure 7: the unfiltered speed information, obtained with the presented algorithm from the primary global-position data, is almost identical for two similar GPS devices that were placed very close one to other.

-The conclusion was that, in the majority of studies, the modern global positioning systems offer good precision and are suitable for researches implying vehicle kinematics and dynamics.
+The conclusion was: the modern global positioning systems offer good precision in the majority of studies and are suitable for researches implying vehicle kinematics and dynamics.